Random Quantum Maps and Their Associated Quantum Markov Chains: Invariant States and Stationary Processes

-\begin{theorem}\emph{$\c{I}_{\phi,\nu}(A)$ is a nonempty closed convex subset of $\c{S}(A)$.}\end{theorem} \begin{proof} The existence of an invariant state follows from Markov-Kakutani's Fixed Point Theorem (\cite[Theorem I.3.3.1]{GranasDugundji1}).
-The other properties of $\c{I}_{\phi,\nu}(A)$ are easily verified. \end{proof} Let $(B,\mu,(\psi_n)_{n\geq0})$ be a quantum process on $A$.
+Let $(C,\phi,\nu)$ be a RQM on a C*-algebra $A$.
+A state $\sigma\in\c{S}(A)$ is called \emph{invariant} if $\c{T}_{\phi,\nu}(\sigma)=\sigma$.
+We denote the set of invariant states by $\c{I}_{\phi,\nu}(A)$. \begin{theorem}\emph{$\c{I}_{\phi,\nu}(A)$ is a nonempty closed convex subset of $\c{S}(A)$.}\end{theorem} \begin{proof}The existence of an invariant state follows from Markov-Kakutani's Fixed Point Theorem (\cite[Theorem I.3.3.1]{GranasDugundji1}).
+The other properties of $\c{I}_{\phi,\nu}(A)$ are easily verified.\end{proof} Let $(B,\mu,(\psi_n)_{n\geq0})$ be a quantum process on $A$.
 We say that the process is \emph{stationary} if its finite-dimensional distributions are invariant under translations, that is for every ordered sequence $s_1<\ldots<s_k$ of non-negative integers and any $\ell\geq0$ we have

 An equivalent (and effective) definition has been given in \cite{AccardiFrigerioLewis1}: The process is called stationary if for any $r$-tuple $(t_1,\ldots,t_r)$ of non-negative integers (not necessarily ordered and such that it is possible $t_i=t_j$ for $i\neq j$), any $r$-tuple $(a_1,\ldots,a_r)$ of elements of $A$, and every positive integer $\ell$ we have